usmanlakhani/llm-book-recommender/README.md

 # llm-book-recommender
-A book recommendation LLM using data from Kaggle
+A book recommendation LLM using data from Kaggle. <br/>
+Uses Python, LangChain, Pandas, OpenAI, Seaborn and MatPlot Lib. <br/>